-This free online cooking measurement conversions calculator will scale a recipe's ingredients using any one of three recipe conversion options.
+This free online cooking measurement conversions calculator will scale a recipe's ingredients using any one of four recipe conversion options.

-You can either enter an alternate number of servings, or you can select from a preset scaling menu (quarter, half, double, etc.), or you can manually enter the conversion factor.
+You can enter an alternate number of servings, or you can select from a preset scaling menu (quarter, half, double, etc.), or you can set the original and new pan/cake sizes, or you can manually enter the conversion factor.

 Plus, unlike other online recipe converters, this converter will provide you with a printer friendly version so you can print out the completed conversion -- which will include a column containing the original unit quantities and a column containing the the converted unit quantities.

 The following recipe conversions chart shows some of the common recipe conversions in case you would like to convert an ingredient manually.

 |8 Fluid Ounces||=||1 Cup|